-It can also be a sign that you’re over-feeding your dog.
+If your dog is hiding food it may be a sign that you’re over-feeding them.
 If your dog doesn’t want a treat that you have given them, they may hide it away for later, hoarding it like a squirrel hoards nuts for the Winter.
 You should be aware of how much you’re feeding your dog and be careful not to over-feed.
 Whilst some dogs will hide any excess treats, others may just eat them anyway which can lead to obesity.

-Another reason your dog may hide treats is due to anxiety.
+Your dog may hide their treats is due to anxiety.
+Search data revealed that anxiety is the second most common canine mental health disorder in the UK.
 If you have a rescue dog who tends to hide their belongings it may be due to past experiences.
 It will be important to talk through these behaviours with your vet or trainer to help your dog feel at ease.

 They may even see you as the competition even though you are the one giving them the food.
 Dogs were once pack animals, and this instinct to be clingy with food stems from the natural instinct to protect whatever food they could get.
 Generally this behaviour is nothing to be concerned about.
 The only time you need to be concerned is if the behaviour is coupled with any kind of aggression such as growling or barking.
 In this case you may need to seek advice from a professional dog trainer to help train your dog and help prevent future problems.